Performance Management Software

 To make the most of this capability, look for a performance management system that provides a rigorous feedback system.
 Some even allow HR departments to appoint a designated coach within the platform or utilize a variety of computerized coaching tools.
 Whatever method you go for, all communication should be well documented within the system, and the software should generate a workflow or progress report describing the details of developmental training.

 Having the means to provide ongoing communication with employees is crucial, especially as your business goals change throughout the year.
-Everyone knows that priorities can quickly change depending on the clients’ needs.
-What they wanted at the beginning of the year is not always what the need a month later.
+Everyone knows that priorities can quickly change depending on the client’s needs.
+What they wanted at the beginning of the year is not always what they need a month later.
 To keep your team up to scratch, being able to quickly and frequently pivot will keep them in the game.

 A rigorous feedback method, like a performance management system, keeps employees up to date on all their new requirements, as well as where they need further development.
-When a client changes their mind about something, simply coach your team on how to maintain a high level of quality performance as quickly as possible and they’ll be ready to shift to the next gear.
+When a client changes their mind about something, simply coach your team on how to maintain a high level of quality performance as quickly as possible, and they’ll be ready to shift to the next gear.

 Performance Management as an Ongoing Process